-Power, Consent And Sexual Harassment In The Public Eye
+Of Power, Predators And Innocent Mistakes: The Complex Problems Of Sexual Harassment

 The floodgates opened with a New York Times story about sexual harassment accusations against movie mogul Harvey Weinstein, who has since been accused of raping multiple women and is now being investigated by multiple police agencies.

 A national conversation has begun about sexual harassment.
-But there are times when some people disagree about what that phrase means.
+But there are times when some people disagree on what that phrase means.

 In a recent example, NPR's former news boss Mike Oreskes was forced to resign this past week due to multiple accusations of sexual harassment.